SirMastermind/EDH-DeckHelper/README.md

 Export file is a txt with a want list based on all decks.

-To start, just run the compile script.
+To start, just run the "compile" script in your command line.